fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault3.md

 These scripts use the same psuedo-code style and utility functions used by [Wallet Vault 1](walletVault1.md).

+## Properties

+* Can send to multiple destinations in a transaction: true
+* Can omit the change address: true
+* Can spend change immediately: true
+* Can consolidate inputs: true.
+Arbitrary number of wallet vault inputs can be spent in the same transaction and send to the same destination/change address.
+* Canceling each destination / change send either individually or together are both options: **false**.
+However, in the scenario of an attacker, this ability isn't needed.
+* Finalization time: **5 days**.
+Sending to an address that expects to be able to spend the transaction earlier than this won't work.
+This is a fundamental limitation of a wallet vault.

 ## Base Wallet Vault Address

 The first address in a wallet vault would have the following spend paths: